Popular 5-day trek connecting historical centers of regions Tusheti and Khevsureti.

 Day 1: Omalo - Dartlo distance 10.9km, 405m and 670m

 This undemanding walk can be finished the same day you arrive in Tusheti providing you leave Telavi early in the morning (but it´s not worth it in my opinion, you would be in a rush and Omalo is certainly worth a visit).
 You follow the dirt road to Dartlo, but soon, approximately 1,5 km behind the village starts a shortcut - you need to follow the serpentine climbing the meadow to the right of the road, over the hill and into the forest (see map).

 Shortly afterward, you will reach dirt road again.
-Climb a bit further to the small pass - the meadow here is called Ghele and in the past served as the meeting point of elders of local communities.
+Climb a bit further to the small pass - the meadow above is called Ghele and due to its location, in the past, it served as the meeting point of elders of all three valleys.
 From there, follow the slowly descending road all the way to Dartlo - from the pass, the walk should take less than 2 hours.

 Day 2: Dartlo - Girevi distance 14km, 414m and 196m

-In the morning, you can pick of two roads.
-One follows the Alazani river all the way to Parsma; the other one goes a bit uphill, passes Dano village and descends to the river again in a series of switchbacks.
+In the morning, you can pick from two roads.
+One follows the Alazani river all the way to Parsma; the other one goes a bit uphill, passes Dano village, and descends to the river again in a series of switchbacks.
 But almost everybody just follows the river, few people are in a mood for detour early in the morning.

 In the afternoon, leave the jeep road behind and continue walking by the river, toward the Girevi.
 The path sometimes leads on the rocks very close to the water,